smstefanik/insta-board/README.md

 insta-board
 ===========

-This is the source code for a Instagram widget for Panic’s Status Board iPad app.
+This is the source code for an Instagram widget I created for Panic’s Status Board iPad app.

 Read more about it here: